 You are able to tab through every call to action on the site using your Tab key on your keyboard, browse through selected menus with your arrow keys and select options by hitting the Enter key.
 If any information or service provided by Fed Square is inaccessible to you or you are experiencing problems accessing content for any reason, please contact us.

-We’re always delighted to receive feedback on the accessibility of Fed Square – if you have thoughts, please fill out our feedback form to help us to continually improve our services.
+We’re always delighted to receive feedback on the accessibility of Fed Square – if you have thoughts, please contact us at email@example.com to help us to continually improve our services and if you have any complaints about an experience at Fed Square please reach out to us at firstname.lastname@example.org.